NYT: Email to Trump Jr. cites Russian government effort to help Trump campaign

 Trump Jr. on Saturday said the meeting primarily focused on adoption policy, and was not related to the campaign.
 Veselnitskaya has been a major campaigner against the Magnitsky Act, a US law targeting alleged Russian human rights abusers.
 In response to the passage of the Magnitsky Act, Russian President Vladimir Putin blocked Americans from adopting Russian children.

 On Sunday, Trump Jr. said in a statement that he had attended the meeting in the hope that there would be helpful information for the campaign.
-He defended his actions at length on Twitter, saying sarcastically at one point: "Obviously I'm the first person on a campaign to ever take a meeting to hear info about an opponent... went nowhere but had to listen."
+He defended his actions at length on Twitter, saying sarcastically at one point: "Obviously I'm the first person on a campaign to ever take a meeting to hear info about an opponent... went nowhere but had to listen."'

 He said in a statement that it quickly became clear in the June 2016 meeting that Veselnitskaya had no useful information and that the meeting ended after she attempted to talk to them about adoption policy.